ramirofd/ion-core/README.md

 ### Method 2: Makefile Build with extract.sh (Legacy)

-This method uses traditional Makefiles and the `extract.sh` script to create symbolic links to ION source files.
+This method uses traditional Makefiles and requires running the `extract.sh` script to create symbolic links to ION source files in flat `src/`, `inc/`, and `test/` directories.

 **Prerequisites:**
 ```bash